Miracle (Whitney Houston song): Background, recording and composition

 During an interview with Jet Magazine on its June 14, 1991 issue, Houston said that she did not intend the song or the video to be about abortion: “I think about the air we breathe, the earth we live on.
 I think about our children.
 I think about a lot of things, things God put here for us to have, things that we need and we take for granted.
 I think all of these things are miracles and I think we should try to take better care of them,” she notes.
+"Miracle" was one of the last songs recorded for the I'm Your Baby Tonight album.